meleu/gostack-bootcamp-notes/02-basic-concepts.md

 });
 ```

-**Note**: to use a middleware in all requests,
+**Note**: to use a middleware in all requests, `server.use(middlewareFunction)`

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5Njk3NzgzNSwtOTg5NTMxOTIwLC0xMT
+eyJoaXN0b3J5IjpbLTE2MDI5OTI0MTgsLTk4OTUzMTkyMCwtMT
-Y5NDkzODAzLC00MzA0Nzk0MzNdfQ==
+E2OTQ5MzgwMywtNDMwNDc5NDMzXX0=
 -->